AndreasHefti/flyKo/README.md

 - Strong backing on Component and Component-Entity-System approach.

-  Almost everything within Firefly is a Component, or an Entity (composite of components) or a System.

 - Lightweight but power-full and easy extendable event system for communication between Systems.

 - Independent Lower Level interface definition

-  There are a few interface definitions that must be implemented to implement Firefly within a lower level library like lwjgl or libgdx.
-  All code that is written against the Firefly API is not affected by the change of the lower level library.
-  Until now only a project with an implementation for [libgdx](https://libgdx.badlogicgames.com/) is supported.

 - Stringent Component builder API with DSL support.

-  Use Fly-Ko's builder DSL to build and compose components.

 - Indexing for Component types and instances for fast access

-  Firefly comes with an indexing system that allows to indexed Java types (Class types) within a defined root type on one hand and on the other to index instances (objects) of a specified type.
-All Components, Entities and Systems are indexed by type and mostly, if needed also by the instance to guarantee fast access.

 - Multiple Views

-  Views on Fly-Ko are like windows to separated worlds within the main game window that can be placed at the main game window and render its own (layered) world.
-And of course views are components and can be build like any other component in Fly-Ko.
-  Under the hood, Views uses OpenGL's FBO (Frame Buffer Object) to render each world-view to a texture and render all this textures to the main game window at the end.

 Code Example
 --------------
 <div align="center"><img src="https://github.com/Inari-Soft/flyKo/raw/master/wiki/example1.gif" alt="Result of Code Example"></div>